atlassian-labs/atlassian-sampling-processor/README.md

 It's called the "Atlassian Sampling Processor", but please refrain from writing any atlassian-specific code, as there is a good chance this component will be open sourced.

+## Detailed Documentation and Design Rationale

+Detailed design documentation for this processor can be found in [DESIGN.md](./DESIGN.md).

 ## Config

 ### `primary_cache_size`